openpmix/openpmix/docs/developers/gnu-autotools.rst

 its own section.

 .. note:: As noted above, you only need to read/care about this
-          section if you are building OpenPMIx from a Git clone.
-End users installing an OpenPMIx distribution tarball do *not* need to have the GNU Autotools installed.
+          section if you are building PMIx from a Git clone.
+End users installing an PMIx distribution tarball do *not* need to have the GNU Autotools installed.

 Use a package manager